Ethics and Reproductive Technology

 Artificial insemination extracts sperm to directly deposit into the uterus, but in vitro fertilization (IVF) extracts both male and female gametes for manual fertilization in vitro.
 The embryo is then transferred to the uterus.

-IVF is accepted by both contemporary ethicists and ulema’ [9], but as in the case with artificial insemination, Dr. Islam cites the Organization of the Islamic Conference (OIC)’s stipulation that it is limited to within an Islamically valid marriage.
+IVF is accepted by many contemporary ethicists and ulema’ [9], but as in the case with artificial insemination, Dr. Islam cites the Organization of the Islamic Conference (OIC)’s stipulation that it is limited to within an Islamically valid marriage.

 Surrogacy